 - You will have time to talk to and prepare your heirs, explain why you’re dividing assets as you are, and answer their questions.

 - You will have time to consider tax implications and inheritance laws, so you can create an estate strategy that minimizes your tax liability.

 Estate planning can allow you to exercise some control over your assets after you pass away.
 Through wills and trusts, your assets can be used to serve the needs of others.
-Without a will, after your death what remains of your assets after debts and taxes are paid will go to your next of kin, in accordance with Kentucky law.
-If that’s not what you want, you should consider creating a will and/or a trust.

 What Is a Will?

 A will spells out your wishes about how your assets should be treated after your death.
 IN Code 29-1-6-1 discusses construction of wills, renunciation of interests, and determination of heirship.
 Under Indiana law:

 Under IC 29-1-5-3.2, a videotape may be admissible in court as evidence of the following:

 (3) The mental state or capacity of a testator

 (5) Matters that are determined by a court to be relevant to the probate of a will.